-She is touching his leg, then his chest, then his neck.
-He groans and she plants herself on top of him and there is a warm stroke; he goes mad at the feeling, the sudden fiery numbness, itching away at his very core – he loses himself.
+She is touching his leg, his chest, his neck.
+He groans and she plants herself on top of him.
+Then there is a warm stroke and he goes mad at the feeling, the sudden fiery numbness, itching away at his very core – he loses himself.
 She pants.
 She hisses.
 She is taking him away.

 He understands now; he sees what she has lived.
-The smell of the earth and the feel of the soil, then the scent of fresh air and an old sight; a clear night with the stars are bright as coins; moving lights in the distance.
-She is awake.
-She feasts.
-She adapts.
-She casts her line – she counts her change.
+The smell of the earth and the feel of the soil, the scent of fresh air and an old sight; a clear night with stars bright as silver coins; moving lights in the distance.

 She chitters, squirms first out, then in.